Kryeit/Votifier/README.md

 2) Open your port 8192.
 If you are using a hosting service, you may need to open it in the control panel or open a support ticket.
 3) Fill the configuration on the Voting site, adding the PUBLIC key, NOT the PRIVATE.
 4) Test with [MineStatus Votifier Tester](https://minestatus.net/tools/votifier)

-Leave "command-after-voting" like `"command-after-voting": ""` to not run any command.